2004 Scottish National Party leadership election: 2003 SNP leadership challenge

 Swinney led the SNP through the 2001 UK General election and the 2003 election to the 2nd Scottish Parliament.
 In both elections, the SNP performed poorly and the media raised some doubt about his ability to lead the party.
 In the aftermath of the SNP's poor election performance in 2003, Bill Wilson, a party activist, became convinced that a change of direction was needed by the SNP leadership.
-After discussing this with various SNP members, he was persuaded to contest the leadership himself and launched a challenge against the Swinney.
+After discussing this with various SNP members, he was persuaded to contest the leadership himself and launched a challenge against Swinney.

 Wilson ran a campaign attacking Swinney's proposals for party reform, which he claimed would centralise power and impoverish local branches.
 Wilson also challenged Swinney to a series of debates, although Swinney refused to take part.
 Wilson also attacked what he saw as the "New Labourization" of the party, and argued that the party was more effective at pressuring Labour into changing positions on issues, rather than actively seeking power itself.

 The election was also yet another fight between the party's Fundamentalists and gradualists, with Wilson attacking Swinney's proposal for a referendum on independence before pursuing negotiations with the British government.
 Wilson argued that as soon as the SNP can form a government it should pursue negotiations to end the union.
 Roseanna Cunningham called Wilson was a "stalking horse" candidate put forward to "weaken and damage" the leadership.

 The election was held at the party's 69th annual conference, and saw Swinney winning a massive victory over Wilson.
 Moves in support of Wilson's proposition of pursuing independence negotiations without a referendum were thrown out at the party conference, and Swinney won significant policy battles over imposing a monthly levy on party MP's, MSP's, and MEP's.
 In a surprise result, the new central membership system was also approved.
 The membership changes had been a key issue of attack from Wilson.
 This was the last SNP election to use the delegate voting method.
 Future elections would be based on a one-person-one-vote postal vote system.